mossy2100/Galaxon.BigNumbers/BigComplex/README.md

 range, precision, and accuracy.

-The struct contains two BigDecimal types; therefore, this package (Galaxon.BigComplex) depends on Galaxon.BigDecimal, which in turn depends on Galaxon.Numerics and Galaxon.Core.
+The struct contains two BigDecimal types; therefore, this package (Galaxon.BigComplex) depends on Galaxon.BigDecimal, which in turn depends on Galaxon.Core and Galaxon.BigRational.

 To understand the capabilities of BigComplex, it's worth understanding BigDecimal.